 Preparing for Success on the GRE/GMAT Exams

-To earn top consideration for admission to master’s programs in data science, students would typically have to score in 85th percentile of the quantitative section of the GRE or GMAT.
-Students can also position themselves for admission with strong scores on the Verbal and Writing section of these exams.
+To earn top consideration for admission, applicants typically have to score in the 85th percentile of the quantitative section of the GRE or GMAT.
+Applicants can also stack the odds in their favor with strong scores on the Verbal and Writing section of these exams.

 GRE – The Graduate Record Exam (GRE) revised general test quantitative reasoning section evaluates the following:

-- Algebraic topics such as algebraic expressions, functions, linear equations, quadratic equations, and graphing
+- Algebraic topics such as algebraic expressions, functions, linear equations, and quadratic equations

 - Arithmetic topics such as factoring, integers, exponents, and roots